fljdin/fljdin.github.io/content/en/posts/2021-12-02-a-brief-history-of-backup-label.md

 This well-known drawback [has been addressed][18] by the development team in september 2016 when releasing PostgreSQL 9.6 with "non-exclusive" backups.
-Since then, exclusive backup mode is tagged as obsolete by developers and could be removed in future versions.
+Since then, exclusive backup mode is tagged as deprecated by developers and could be removed in future versions.

 [18]: https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=7117685461af50f50c03f43e6a622284c8d54694